BlueAndGold - First-Time Teammates Julian And Romeo Okwara Will Be Roommates Too

 The moment after he hung up the call that officially made him an NFL player, he delivered the news of his destination to his family in an enterprising way.
 Okwara stared at his brother, Romeo Okwara, seated on an adjacent couch in the family’s living room and point-blank told him with a grin, “We’re about to be roommates, bro.”

-But first, they’ll share a home.
-Even though there was a 1-in-32 chance the Lions picked him, Julian negotiated the deal ahead of time.
+But first, they will share a home.
+Even though there was a one-in-32 chance the Lions picked him, Julian negotiated the deal ahead of time.

 “He’s going to have to pay the rent and I’m not splitting it,” Julian said at the NFL Combine in February.
 “He’s going to take care of it.
 I’m the younger brother, and that’s what older brothers do.
 They take care of their younger brother.”